andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-9.md

 ---
 subtitle: >-
-  Long form visual storytelling, race and class in the deep south.
-A conversation with visual storyteller Chris Aluka Berry.
+  Long form visual storytelling, race and class in the deep south: A conversation with Atlanta-based visual storyteller Chris Aluka Berry.
 date: '2021-05-25'
 categories: []
 tags: []